Browse the Pennsylvania Newspaper Archive for Civil War era newsapers

-The federal government subsidized the dynamic growth of that market.
+The federal government subsidized the dynamic growth of newspapers in this period.
 The Post Office encouraged the broadcast distribution of papers by shipping them through the mails at sharply discounted rates.
 Postal laws also extended the franking privilege to editors, allowing them to share newspapers with each other through the mails free of charge.
 This enabled editors who lacked reportorial staffs to fill out the pages of their papers with content clipped from other journals.
-In addition to these subsidies, a growing population, westward migration, innovations in printing press technology, and party patronage all aided the remarkable growth of the antebellum American press from approximately 200 newspapers in 1801 to roughly 1,200 by 1835.
-Newspapers became a ubiquitous medium of communication in this period, reaching far beyond individual subscribers.
-Newspapers typically were read aloud in public at hotels, court days, the local post office, taverns, marketplaces, and other public spaces.
+In addition to these subsidies, a growing population, westward migration, innovations in printing press technology, and party patronage all contributed to the remarkable growth of the antebellum American press from approximately 200 newspapers in 1801 to roughly 1,200 by 1835.
+Newspapers reached far beyond individual subscribers, typically being read aloud in public gatherings at hotels, court days, the local post office, taverns, marketplaces, and other public spaces.
 These organs connected far-flung communities, enabled the development of national political parties, and promoted the country’s continental expansion and economic growth.
 Civil War era newspapers did not just record American history in this period, but actively shaped that history.

 For more information on Civil War era newspapers, see Frank Luther Mott, American Journalism: A History of the Newspaper Through 250 Years, 1690 to 1940 (New York: Macmillan, 1941); Richard John, Spreading the News: The American Postal System from Franklin to Morse (Cambridge, Massachusetts: Harvard University Press, 1995); Thomas C. Leonard, News For All: America’s Coming of Age with the Press (New York: Oxford University Press, 1995); and Michael Schudson, The Good Citizen: A History of American Civic Life (New York: The Free Press, 1998).